benbakhar/videoindexer-mcp/README.md

 # Video Indexer MCP Server

-A Python implementation of the Video Indexer MCP server that provides tools and resources for interacting with Video Indexer services.
+A Python implementation of the Video Indexer MCP server that provides tools and resources for interacting with Video Indexer APIs.

 ## Features

 - Tools:
-  - `create_note`: Create a new note with title and content
   - `upload_video`: Upload a video to Video Indexer with specified preset

-- Resources:
-  - Account information with JWT-based authentication

 - Resource Templates:
   - Video search functionality